dchen9911/config-setup/README.md

-# linux-setup-cfg
+# config-setup
-Repo for syncing settings across devices
+Repo containing config dotfiles for various different things in Ubuntu so that I can sync between my devices

+Should also contain bash scripts and Ansible playbooks for setting everything up